Sign in

 Bore Specifications

-Drills like the Vermeer D8x12 and D10x15 S3 HDD are designed for smaller diameter work (up to 4 and 8 in., respectively) at shorter distances ranging up to 300 and 450 ft. in most ground conditions.
+Drills like the Vermeer D8x12 and D10x15 S3 HDD are designed for smaller diameter work (up to 4 and 8 in., respectively) at shorter distances, ranging up to 300 and 450 ft. in most ground conditions.
 On the larger end of the spectrum is the midsize D60x90 S3 HDD.
 This drill can install products 20 in. in diameter at ranges up to 1,800 ft., depending on ground conditions.
 After that, you graduate into maxi rig drill sizes.

 Jobsite Conditions

-VermeerIn more residential areas, you should also think about public perceptions.
-“Many contractors choose to use small drills here because some residents may have concerns about potential property damage larger drills could cause," says Michael.
-"In most instances, those concerns are unfounded, but there’s a perception that goes along with large construction equipment.”
-The sound level is an important attribute to pay attention to when working in residential areas.
+In more residential areas, consider public perceptions.
+"Many contractors choose small drills here because some residents may have concerns about potential property damage larger drills could cause," says Michael.
+"In most instances, those concerns are unfounded, but there's a perception associated with large construction equipment."
+The sound level is also an important attribute to consider when working in residential areas.

-For more types of drilling riginformation, please contact us.
+For more types of drilling rig information, please contact us.
 We will provide professional answers.

-For soil conditions like sand, where higher volumes and a specific mixture of drilling fluid may be required for bore hole integrity, a larger drill with more fluid capacity may be the correct choice.
+For soil conditions like sand, where higher volumes and a specific mixture of drilling fluid may be required for bore hole integrity, a larger drill with more fluid capacity may be the right choice.

 Transportability

-Michael says some communication companies use small drills because they can set up their trucks and trailers to come below commercial driver’s license (CDL) weight requirements.
-“Creative thinking like this can impact their hiring requirements, which can be a competitive advantage when quality help is hard to find,” he notes.
+Michael says some communication companies use small drills because they can set up their trucks and trailers to come below commercial driver's license (CDL) weight requirements.
+"Creative thinking like this can impact hiring requirements, which can be a competitive advantage when quality help is hard to find," he notes.

 Fleet Preference

-The last factor to consider when shopping for a new utility drill comes down to your personal fleet preference and size.
+The last factor to consider when shopping for a new utility drill comes down to your fleet preference and size.
 Are you looking to expand the range of work your company can do?
-Or do you want to standardize your crews so it’s easy to stock parts, tooling and wear parts?
+Or do you want to standardize your crews so it's easy to stock parts, tooling, and wear parts?

 Decision Time

-So, when you’re trying to decide which horizontal directional drill is right for your utility installation needs:
+When deciding which horizontal directional drill is right for your utility installation needs:

 If you need help along the way, contact your local dealer, who can walk you through all the options.